mcjazzyfunky/js-surface/README.md

 # jsSurface

-jsSurface is a R&D project to find a minimal pragmatic set of functions to build base API for UI development.
+jsSurface is a R&D project to find a minimal pragmatic set of functions to build a base API for UI development.
 It also provides a reference implementation of that API (currently internally based on "dio.js" - switching internally to "React" as base library can easily be done).